taurus-org/taurus/doc/source/tep/TEP18.md

 are supported as backends, we need to decide on which programming style(s) will be supported.
 For example, qtpy supports all 4 plugins but only one programming style (that of PySide2).

-In our case, the goal 3 immediately dictates that we must support at least the PyQt4 style.
+In our case, the Goal 3 immediately dictates that we must support at least the PyQt4 style.
-Also, by guaranteeing  backwards compatibility for the apps using `taurus.external.qt`, we are also allowing `taurus.qt` itself to keep using the old style (fulfilling goal 7).
+Also, by guaranteeing  backwards compatibility for the apps using `taurus.external.qt`, we are also allowing `taurus.qt` itself to keep using the old style (fulfilling Goal 7).

 On the other hand, Goal 6 demands that we also support PyQt5 or PySide2 style but for simplicity, we propose to focus this TEP in providing good support for the currently supported style (PyQt4) regardless of the binding, and just keep the design flexible enough to possibilitate the support of a more modern style in the future.
-In other words, fulfilling goal 6 would be optional for this TEP but the chosen design should not block its implementation in the future).
+In other words, fulfilling Goal 6 would be optional for this TEP but the chosen design should not block its implementation in the future.

 Similarly, the same conclusion from the previous paragraph is valid for the PySide and PySide2 style support.